 In this case, a code for the relevant UK Customs Supervising Office (SPOFF) involved in the customs procedure and overseeing the movement and clearance of the goods should be inserted in the field.
-Refer to GOV.UK guidance for the list of codes of UK SPOFFS.
+There is a list of UK supervising office codes on GOV.UK.